AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

    ![](assets/nmac_service_2.png)

 1. The following window appears.
-Select **[!UICONTROL Create an iOS application]**.
+Select **[!UICONTROL Create an iOS application]** and start by entering the **[!UICONTROL Label]**.

    ![](assets/nmac_ios_2.png)

-1. Start by entering the **[!UICONTROL Label]**.
+1. As an option, you can enrich a push message content with some **[!UICONTROL Application variables]** if needed.
+These are fully customizable and a part of the message payload sent to the mobile device.

-1. Add **[!UICONTROL Application variables]** to your application.
-Application variables are fully customizable but need to match the ones detailed in the payload.
-Here for example, we add mediaURl and mediaExt to create rich push notification.
+In the following example, we add **mediaURl** and **mediaExt** to create rich push notification and then provides the application with the image to display within the notification.

    ![](assets/nmac_ios_3.png)